Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 It never hurts to dog-proof the yard in the summer and to spend some time being mindful of potential risks indoors as well.

 For example, I routinely scour the floors and countertops for potential issues.
-I’m looking to ensure that no pill bottles are left on the countertops and toxic fruits like grapes are in a bowl and out of reach.
+I’m looking to ensure that no pill bottles are left on the countertops and that toxic fruits like grapes are in a bowl and out of reach.

 Provide Gentle Reassurance